avosa/ChatMe/README.md

 ## About ChatMe App
-ChatMe App is an pplication built using Beeware, a Python framework
+ChatMe App is an application built using Beeware, a Python framework

 BeeWare allows you to write your app in Python and release it on multiple platforms(iOS, Windows, Linux, Android etc).
 No need to rewrite the app in multiple programming languages.
 It means no issues with build tools, environments, compatibility, etc.